 - Business and Computer Science must do at least two modules from each subject with the remaining modules from these subjects.

 Students taking the BSc in Natural Sciences have continued freedom and are required to take a capstone module.
 They combine modules in subjects already studied to a higher level.
-The main subjects studied will be listed on the degree certificate having studied at least 50% science-subjects in years two and three.
+The main subjects studied will be listed on the degree certificate having studied at least 50% science-subjects in Years 2 and 3.

 We review course structures and core content (in light of e.g. external and student feedback) every year, and will publish finalised core requirements for 2019 entry from September 2018.

 To find out more about the modules available to students studying at Durham University please click here.

 Please note: Current modules are indicative.
 Information for future academic years may change, for example, due to developments in the relevant academic field, or in light of student feedback.

 The key characteristics of the Natural Sciences degree at Durham are choice, flexibility and depth.
 The Natural Sciences degree programme has a wide choice of subjects and in later years there is choice between modules within subjects.
 It is also a flexible degree programme and with most subjects you can delay choosing your subjects until you get to Durham and you can also change the shape of your degree at the end of the first year.

 The Natural Sciences degree programme has the following features: